Resource Isolation in PaaSTA, Kubernetes and Docker

 CPUs

 CPU enforcement is implemented slightly differently.
-Many people expect the value defined in the cpus field in a service’s soa-configs to map to a number of cores that are reserved for a task.
-However, isolating CPU time like this can be particularly wasteful; unless a task spends 100% of its time on CPU (and thus has no I/O), then there is no need to prevent other tasks from running on the spare CPU time available.
+Many people expect the value defined in the cpus field in a service’s soa-configs to map to a number of cores that are reserved for a Pod.
+However, isolating CPU time like this can be particularly wasteful; unless a task spends 100% of its time on CPU (and thus has no I/O), then there is no need to prevent other Pods from running on the spare CPU time available.

 Some notes on this: